Vikrant-Deshmukh/Vikrant-Deshmukh/README.md

 <img src="https://github.com/Vikrant-Deshmukh/Vikrant-Deshmukh/blob/master/Images/Black%20Technology%20LinkedIn.png">
-I'm a software engineer who is passionate about making open-source projects, creating technology to elevate and inspire people, and build a Strong community.
+I'm a software developer who is passionate about making open-source projects, creating technology to elevate and inspire people, and build a Strong community.
 I’m currently working and looking to collaborate on anything Python :p <br>
 ⚡ Fun fact: I'm also a Health & Training Coach ;)